 Warm greetings from Kabale district, the home of the African Film Festival!
 It is here, nestled in the towering hills and early morning mist, that Winston Churchill beheld the beauty of the land and christened it ‘The Switzerland of Africa ‘.

 The African Film Festival focuses on films made by Africans and those in the African Diaspora.
-Additionally, we will be showcasing films shot in Kabale, Uganda – an exciting birth of local stories being told through the medium of film.
+Additionally, we showcase films shot in Kabale, Uganda – an exciting birth of local stories being told through the medium of film.

-Last year, our festival was opened by the RT.
+Our first festival was opened by the RT.
 Honourable Prime Minister of Uganda, Dr. Ruhakana Rugunda, and the Governor of Kisumu Kenya, his Excellence Professor Peter Nyong'o.
 We also welcomed the Ugandan High Commissioner to Canada, Kisumu's Minister of Arts, Culture and Tourism, and filmmakers from Uganda, Kenya, Tanzania, the UK, Canada, and the US.
 Since then, we have continued to welcome filmmakers and film lovers from around the world!

 This is your chance to join us in making history, as we create a sustainable, indigenous film industry in Uganda!

-Prizes will be awarded for the best film in each category.
+Additionally, prizes for Best Film will be awarded in each category.

-Travel support will be provided to filmmakers based in East Africa, with travel for filmmakers from other regions considered on a case-by-case basis.
+Travel support will be provided to filmmakers based in Uganda, Kenya & Rwanda, with support for filmmakers from other countries considered on a case-by-case basis.